 If there is a lack of booth spaces during peak market season, the Market Manager may use whatever options are available to accommodate all vendors in the market’s defined space, such as limiting non-farm vendors to one booth or consolidating two smaller vendors into a single booth space.
 If there is temporarily insufficient room for all vendors, priority will be given to vendors with the strongest attendance record.

 Canopies: All vendors who wish to erect canopies (including umbrellas) on the market site during a normal period of market operations, including the setup and break down period, are required to have their canopies sufficiently and safely anchored to the ground from the time their canopy is put up to the time it is taken down.
 Any vendor who fails to properly anchor his or her canopy will not be allowed to sell at the Chewelah Farmers Market on that market day, unless that vendor chooses to take down and stow their canopy and sell without it.
 Each canopy leg must have no less than 24 pounds anchoring each leg.
 Canopy size may not exceed booth space assigned.

 Signage and Displays: All vendors must post a sign identifying the name of the farm/business represented.
 Prices should be clearly posted.
 Displays, signs, and racks must not obstruct customer traffic flow or a clear view of adjacent booths and vendor displays.
 Good thought put into booth design/presentation not only brings in customers, but reflects on the reputation of the market.

-Music and Broadcasts: Market Management is responsible for broadcasting music, announcements, and other entertainment through selected performers and events.
-Vendors may not broadcast music or other media during market hours.
+Music and Broadcasts: Market Management is responsible for broadcasting music, announcements, and other entertainment.
+Any exceptions MUST be discussed with the Market Manager prior to playing music (live or recorded) or making announcements, or playing of other media during market hours.